rkalendar/TotalRepeats/README.md

 How do I set or change the Java path system variable: https://www.java.com/en/download/help/path.html

 ## Installing Java using Conda
 To install a specific version of OpenJDK using Conda, you need to specify the version number in your installation command and use the conda-forge channel.
-The latest version is available on the conda-forge channel:
+The latest version is available on the conda-forge channel.
-1. Add the conda-forge channel (if not already added): It is recommended to add the conda-forge channel to your configuration and set its priority to strict to ensure packages are preferentially installed from this channel:
+1. Add the conda-forge channel (if not already added).
+It is recommended to add the conda-forge channel to your configuration and set its priority to strict to ensure packages are preferentially installed from this channel:

 ```conda config --add channels conda-forge```